maritimeconnectivity/g1128-msr-service-specification/service-specification.md

   finished) projects.
 -->

-The service management concept originally given from the IALA G-1128 guideline was given and implemented throughout previous projects such as EfficienSea2 [5] and Sea Traffic Management.
+The service management concept originally presented in the IALA G-1128 guideline was given and implemented throughout previous projects such as EfficienSea2 [5] and Sea Traffic Management.